 Above Chia Wei Chi, social activist

-After decades of fighting for equality and acceptance, Chia Wei Chi is now seeing his efforts bear fruit.
-Taiwan serves as a beacon for gay rights around the world, having legalised same-sex marriage in May 2019.
-In January 2023, Taiwan also lifted restrictions on same-sex marriage between citizens and foreign nationals and, in May 2023, it granted joint adoption rights for same-sex couples.
+After decades of fighting for equality and acceptance, Chia Wei Chi is seeing his efforts bear fruit.
+Taiwan now serves as a beacon for gay rights around the world, having legalised same-sex marriage in May 2019.
+In 2023, Taiwan lifted restrictions on same-sex marriage between citizens and foreign nationals and granted joint adoption rights for same-sex couples.

 Katherine Lo, founder, Eaton Workshop